ShiningVenus/CozyCritters/README.md

 ---

-### 💚 ND-Aware Encouragement
+### 💚 ND Aware Encouragement
 Get affirmations that actually understand your world:

 > "Your stimming is valid and helpful"
-> "Masking is exhausting — you did great today"
+> "Masking is exhausting you did great today"
 > "Executive dysfunction isn't laziness"
-> "Sensory breaks are self-care, not weakness"
+> "Sensory breaks are self-care not weakness"

 Plus: Create your own personal encouragement messages.